Quotations 101

 I really liked the entire movie, but my favorite scene is where they have to sing the blues before they can leave a nightclub.

-I hope you don't lose respect for me, but I have a little crush on Austin . . .
+Don't lose respect for me, but I had a little crush on Austin...

 Michael J. Fox: need I say more?